-Program Description: Describes the nature of service delivery provided at this level of funding.
-The description includes department/bureau mission, goals, accomplishments, and performance measures as well as total expenditures and staff counts.
+Program Description: The description includes department/bureau mission, goals, accomplishments, performance measures, and total expenditures and staff counts.

-Project: An activity that usually has a given time period for its accomplishment and whose costs are generally reimbursed by the state or federal government.
+Project: An activity that usually must be accomplished within a specified time period and whose costs are generally reimbursed by the state or federal government.